 Stocks Fall Back Moderately, Dollar Firms

-TOKYO (AP) _ Share prices on the Tokyo Stock Exchange fell back moderately today, while the dollar closed higher against the Japanese yen.
+TOKYO (AP) _ Share prices on the Tokyo Stock Exchange fell back moderately Thursday, while the dollar firmed against the Japanese yen.

 The 225-issue Nikkei Stock Average finished at 15,926.44, down 57.20 points or 0.36 percent.
 On Wednesday, the benchmark index gained 291.05 points, or 1.85 percent.